ahuserious/HIP-XXXX/HIP XXX.md

 In underserved areas, local control over network infrastructure is vital to expanding coverage.
 However, [HIP 0113](https://github.com/helium/HIP/blob/main/0113-reward-cbrs-as-experimental.md)’s centralization restricts this reducing the ability of rural communities to leverage the Helium network for affordable, decentralized last-mile connectivity.
 By imposing top-down control over wireless validation and network management, [HIP 0113](https://github.com/helium/HIP/blob/main/0113-reward-cbrs-as-experimental.md) makes it difficult for rural areas to independently build and manage wireless infrastructure that could benefit from federal broadband grants and funding programs.

 ### 6. Federal Broadband Funding Expects Decentralized, Community-Driven Solutions
-Many federal programs, such as [[USDA's Reconnect Program]](https://www.usda.gov/reconnect) and [NTIA’s Broadband Infrastructure Program](https://broadbandusa.ntia.doc.gov/broadband-infrastructure-program), aim to empower local stakeholders, including citizens, cooperatives, and municipalities, to develop broadband solutions tailored to their communities. ['HIP 0113's'](https://github.com/helium/HIP/blob/main/0113-reward-cbrs-as-experimental.md) centralized approach to network management and verification discourages local involvement, thus making Helium ineligible or unsuitable for participation in such programs, where decentralized, community-driven solutions are explicitly encouraged.
+Many federal programs, such as [[USDA's Reconnect Program]](https://www.usda.gov/reconnect) and [NTIA’s Broadband Infrastructure Program](https://broadbandusa.ntia.doc.gov/broadband-infrastructure-program), aim to empower local stakeholders, including citizens, cooperatives, and municipalities, to develop broadband solutions tailored to their communities.
+[HIP 0113's](https://github.com/helium/HIP/blob/main/0113-reward-cbrs-as-experimental.md) centralized approach to network management and verification discourages local involvement, thus making Helium ineligible or unsuitable for participation in such programs, where decentralized, community-driven solutions are explicitly encouraged.
 This failure to align with federal objectives limits Helium's potential to play a major role in these broadband expansion efforts.

 ### 7. Limiting CBRS Deployers from Using their Own SAS
 The U.S. federal government has invested billions in initiatives like the Rural Digital Opportunity Fund (RDOF) and the Broadband Equity, Access, and Deployment (BEAD) program, specifically aimed at closing the digital divide in rural and underserved areas.
 [HIP 0113](https://github.com/helium/HIP/blob/main/0113-reward-cbrs-as-experimental.md) runs counter to these efforts by centralizing network control, stifling innovation, and excluding community-based participation.
 The shift away from decentralized PoC disproportionately impacts rural deployments, which benefit most from community-driven wireless infrastructure due to the unique challenges of last-mile connectivity.